 There was also a large bustling market with a ramshackle plastic sheeting roof that hardly provided shelter, plus a more substantial undercover market where cheeses were sold.

-Eventually I found metro entrance again and traveled to the end of the line, Akhmeteli Theatre.
+Eventually, after much searching and raised anxiety levels, I found metro entrance again and traveled to the end of the line, Akhmeteli Theatre.
 I suppose there is a theatre there.
-As it was still raining hard I searched the market (does every metro stop have a market? – have to find out) and eventually found a place amongst the rivers of water flowing between the stalls that sold umbrellas.
-(Paying what I guess was an overly priced 20 GEL – A$12.50.)
+As it was still raining hard I searched the market (does every metro stop have a market? – have to find out) and eventually after wandering amongst the rivers of water flowing between the stalls found a place that sold umbrellas.
+(Paying what I guess was an overly priced 20 GEL – A$12.50 despite saying Dizviri (expensive).)

 Noticing on the map the station was near an artist friend I caught a taxi to his place (again the ‘tourist aspect came in and he wanted to charge me twice as much) for lunch and an afternoon toasting and drinking cha cha.
-(Think vodka but 30% higher alcohol .. so lucky I can even write this…).
+(Think vodka but 30% higher alcohol and home distilled .. so I am lucky I can even write this…).

-Luckily the metro ride back was easy and the walk up the hill to the guesthouse manageable.
+He drove me back to the Metro entrance and luckily I found the right platform.
+The metro ride back was easy and the walk up the steep hill to the guesthouse manageable, just.